Skip to main content

 --set-current

-noetl context add prod \
+noetl context update gke-prod --kube-context=gke_demo_us-central1_noetl-cluster \

 noetl context list